rust-lang/unsafe-code-guidelines/wip/memory-interface.md

 ## Bytes

 The unit of communication between the memory model and the rest of the program is a *byte*.
-Again the question of "what is a byte" is not as trivial as it might seem; beyond `u8` values we have to represent `Pointer`s and [uninitialized memory][uninit].
+Again, the question of "what is a byte" is not as trivial as it might seem; beyond `u8` values we have to represent `Pointer`s and [uninitialized memory][uninit].
 We define the `Byte` type (in terms of an arbitrary `Pointer` type) as follows:

 ```rust